-Donor Name: (Please Print or Type: Last, First, MI) Work Phone: Donor Job Title: Type of Accrued Leave: Number of Hours I wish to donate: □ Vacation Hours of Vacation ☐ Compensatory Time Hours of Compensatory Time ☐ General Leave Hours of General Leave I understand that this voluntary donation of leave credits, once processed, is irrevocable; but if not needed, the donation will be returned to me.
+Donor Name: (Please Print or Typ e: Last, First, MI) Work Phone: Donor Job Title: Type of Accrued Leave: Number of Hours I wish to Donate: ☐ Vacation Hours of Vacation Compensatory Time Hours of Compensatory Time Hours of General Leave Administrative Leave Hours of Administrative Leave

+I understand that this voluntary donation of leave credits, once processed, is irrevocable; but if not needed, the donation will be returned to me.
 I also understand that this donation will remain confidential.

-I wish to donate my accrued vacation, comp or general leave hours to the Leave Donation Program for: Eligible recipient employee's name (Last, First, MI): Donor Signature: Date:
+I wish to donate my accrued Vacation, Compensatory Time, Administrative Leave or General Leave hours to the Catastrophic Leave Donation Program for:

+Eligible recipient employee's name (Last, First, MI): Donor Signature: Date: